 Saturday July 7th, 1-6 pm

-The public is invited to sign up for a FREE 30-minute scientific excursion aboard Michigan Tech’s research vessel Agassiz on July 7th, by calling the Michigan Tech Center for Science & Environmental Outreach at 906-487-3341 or coming to the Chassell Marina dock on Saturday from 12:30 to 5 pm, to get on the list.
+The public is invited to sign up for a FREE 30-minute scientific excursion aboard Michigan Tech’s research vessel Agassiz on July 7th, by calling the Michigan Tech Center for Science & Environmental Outreach at 906-487-3341, coming to the Chassell Marina dock on Saturday from 12:30 to 5 pm, or signing up HERE to get on the list.

 On each scientific excursion, Dr. Cory MacDonald, a scientist in the Michigan Tech Department of Civil & Environmental Engineering will demonstrate the use of sampling equipment to collect data on: water clarity, temperature, and turbidity that tells us about the health of the lake– and Chassell Bay.
 Dr. MacDonald will explain the link between land uses and the health of the Great Lakes.